ppke-nlpg/less-is-more/README.md

 The program used in the paper 'Less is More, More or Less... – Finding the Optimal Threshold for Lexicalisation in Chunking' by Balázs Indig

 This is a stripped and evolved version of [Gut, Besser, Chunker](https://github.com/ppke-nlpg/gut-besser-chunker).
+The code focuses on parameter optimisation.

 ## Prerequisites

-- data folder: train.txt and test.txt (The [CoNLL-2000 data](http://www.cnts.ua.ac.be/conll2000/chunking/))
+- Data (in train, devel test folders): the original train.txt and test.txt were obtained from the [CoNLL-2000 data](http://www.cnts.ua.ac.be/conll2000/chunking/)
-- CRFsuite installed and (crfsuite and chunking.py in path)
+- CRFsuite installed and in path
-- Python3, JRE 1.8, GNU parallel (optional) installed
+- Python3, JRE 1.8 (for IOButils), GNU parallel (optional) installed

 ## Usage

-- Set hosts file for parallel...
-- Run ./start.sh and wait...
+- `python3 start.py --train train/train_new.9.txt.corenlp.IOB2.IOBES --test test/test.txt.1.1.corenlp.IOB2.IOBES --freq 13 --out result.txt`
+- The empty folders will contain the partial outputs
+- One can use GNU parallel to speed up running for multiple parameters
-- See .sh and and .py files for documentation...
+- See the paper and the code for more documentation

-## Warning

-- The whole process takes much time!

 ## License

 The repository contains many 3rd-party code, that has its own license.
 This code is made available under the GNU Lesser General Public License v3.0.

 ## Reference